Scientific Name

 Watering: R. parvifolium requires little or no water when it goes dormant, usually in winter.
 When it begins to grow again in spring, it is safe to water deeply, allowing the soil to dry before between waterings.
 If leaves start to wrinkle during active growth, your plant needs water.

-Repotting: R. parvifolium will stay happy in the same pot for several decades.
-The common reason for repotting is to give the plant a larger growing space.
-The best time to repot this plant is at the beginning of the active growth period, but the repotting can be done almost any time while the plant is actively growing.
+Repotting: R. parvifolium will happily stay in the same pot for several decades.
+Repotting is commonly done to give the plant a larger growing space.
+The best time to repot this plant is at the beginning of its active growth period, but it can be done at almost any time while actively growing.

 Propagation: This species is easily propagated by stem cuttings and seeds.
 The best time to take cuttings is summer.
 Sow the seeds in spring or early summer in a pot with a well-drained soil mix.